History

 The first University Mental Health Day was piloted by UMHAN in 2008.
 From what we remember there were a few events held at a select few universities - all put on by UMHAN members.
 The original premise was to hold events to raise the visibility of mental health on campus, and so help to break down stigma.

 Since then, the event has grown and grown.
 We have always worked closely with Student Minds, and since 2012 we have run the day together.
-Their influence has helped promote the participation of Student Unions and students.
+Their influence has helped promote the participation of Students' Unions and students.

 It's great to see that events are often now run by whole student support or academic departments.
 External service providers, such as student accommodation, local NHS services and private companies have now started taking part too.
 There are a wide range of events - from coffee and chat to film festivals.